 Rollback Post to RevisionRollBack

-I'm a writer-in-practice, I find it my calling.
-I write book-length fanfics; find some of my work here and here on-site!
+I write book-length fanfics; find some of my work here (The Trapped One) and here (The Lost One) on-site!

 How Pokemon Affected Me: I played Pokemon my life(I'm playing it right now) I first started when I was 5.
 First game was Red(I have it in my case now in a special box) I was so engrossed in it that I played hours on end.
 I had competions with my neighborhood friends everyday, Gen II rolled in I cas it was my favorite,so many fun times happen in those game.
 Gen III was my second best, Torchic is in the top ten of my fav pokemons.
 I also remeber Gen III was the genration my friends got involed in pokemon.
 We played in the field next to my house imganining we were pokemon I would pick Blaziken and use Brick Break everytime my friend tried to use Protect, I would make funny noise "HAAH!"
 "BOOM!"
 Pokemon maade me into the man I am today.